Two critical maintenance tasks that lots of people skip are:

 - use a back-up service like Carbonite.
 They automatically and continuously backup to the cloud so even if you forget to do this, they don’t.
 Even better, you can access your work through Carbonite from anywhere with an internet connection.
 I love that.

-- email copies of your most important writing to yourself.
+- email copies of your most important work to yourself.
 For my WIP, I do it constantly.
 Every day.
 If you use Gmail, you can email up to 20 MB (or more through your Google Drive).